USD ($)

 ● Strict Source Routing

-IPv4 datagram header enables efficient and reliable data transfer on the internet.
-Some other benefits of IPv4 header are:
+The IPv4 datagram header enables efficient and reliable data transfer on the Internet.
+Some other benefits of the IPv4 header are:

 1. Packet Identification: The identification field helps in fragment reassembly, ensuring that packets split into smaller parts can be correctly reassembled at their destination.